 Maybe it's just as Mark Renton says in the opening scene of Trainspotting: "Who needs reasons when you've got heroin?"

 All I know is, when done right, drug scenes can elevate a movie to cult status.
-And with T2 Trainspotting in theaters, I've been thinking a lot about what goes into making them.
+And with T2 Trainspotting having been out recently, I've been thinking a lot about what goes into making them.
 What's in that white powder?
 Where does one buy fake joints?
 And how, exactly, do actors shoot up without actually injecting?

 But first, some context (I was that kid who actually liked history class, so bear with me, please): Believe it or not, the first movie ever to show drugs onscreen was produced by Thomas Edison, American hero and inventor of the lightbulb.
 It was called Chinese Opium Den and came out in 1894, setting the scene for what would become an iconic cinematic genre.
 (Interestingly, very little is known about the actual content of this movie, because only one 22-second snippet still survives to this day.
 But Edison was apparently a drug movie buff, because he made another film 10 years later called Rube In An Opium Joint.)